t2y/issue_tls_block_reserve/README.md

 ## Overview

 The memory usage of crypto/tls.(\*block).reserve is increased linearly when https clients make a connection to a https server, then they never close its connection even if they wouldn't send/read data.
-But this is not a bug since the https server doesn't kwno whether https clients are live or not.
+But this is not a bug since the https server doesn't know whether https clients are live or not.

 ## Experience